Eastern Economic Corridor: Industrial

+Smart city

+The EEC Livable Smart City, in its ultimate phase, will span over 10,000 hectares (100 square kilometers) and accommodate 2 million inhabitants.
+Its design prioritizes livability, sustainability, and smart technologies, with a central 64-hectare park and natural waterways connecting twelve districts.
+The city will also features various facilities, including government buildings, offices, a convention center, a retail market, a healthcare hub, a research and development hub, a start-up community, and a world-class sports complex for major international events.

 Public transport

 Air

 The Eastern Economic Corridor is served by U-Tapao International Airport, one of three main commercial airports in the country.
 As Bangkok's two international airports are currently operating beyond capacity, the government intends to transform U-Tapao into a third major destination for airlines.
 To support this goal, the state government and private sector have developed a project plan to construct an airport with two 3,500-meter runways and 124 aircraft stands, along with supporting facilities such as an MRO Complex, an Aviation Training Center, and a Ground Transportation Center.
 The project is being undertaken by U-Tapao International Aviation Company Limited (BBS Joint Venture), which was awarded a 50-year contract and recently signed the Public Private Partnership Agreement of U-Tapao International Airport & Eastern Airport City Project on 19 June 2020.
 The signing ceremony was presided over by the Prime Minister General Prayut Chan-o-cha.
 U-Tapao International Aviation Company Limited is a joint venture among three large private companies: Bangkok Airways, BTS Group Holdings, and Sino-Thai Engineering and Construction.

 The private sector partners will also construct a third Passenger Terminal Building, a Cargo Village, and a Free Trade Zone, among other commercial areas.
 These facilities will be seamlessly connected to the airport by a Ground Transportation Center, which will include a high-speed train, buses, and taxis.
 Additionally, an Automated People Mover (APM) will run through automated walkways and allow passengers to travel to and from the airport quickly and efficiently.
 The project will be completed in four phases, with the first phase set to be completed by 2024, accommodating 15.9 million passengers, and the final phase scheduled for completion in 2055, accommodating up to 60 million passengers annually.

 The Eastern Airport City is a part of the larger initiative to improve transportation and logistics infrastructure in the EEC.
 It is a planned mixed-use development that will be integrated with U-Tapao International Airport, serving as a hub for aviation-related industries, logistics, and tourism.
 The Airport City will feature various commercial areas, including hotels, shopping malls, convention centers, and office buildings.
 The development is expected to attract both domestic and international investors, creating jobs and spurring economic growth in the region.